 Getting all the necessary documents together is usually what takes the most time in the certification process.
 If you have everything your business needs right at hand, you can expect the City to be able to move forward with your application quickly.

-Once you have submitted your application package, the City will check that it is complete.
-The City will notify you within 30 days if there are any issues with your submission.
-After that, you can expect a final notice of Certification within 60 days.
+Once you have submitted your application package, the Certifying Authority will check that it is complete.
+The Certifying Authority will notify you within 30 days if there are any issues with your submission.
+After that, you can expect a final notice of Certification within 90 days.

-The Office of Supplier Diversity and Wave Transit Officials who oversee the DBE certification program will be your primary contacts throughout the process.
+The Office of Supplier Diversity and Wave Transit Officials will be your primary contacts throughout the process.
 They can help answer any questions you have about the certification process.

 Director of Supplier Diveristy

 Mr. Gerald Alfred

 GM&O Transportation Center